johnstaveley/SecurityEssentials/README.md

 * Clickjacking: Disallow site appearing in frame by applying header and disallowing site from being opened in an iFrame
 * Form overposting: Example given of how to avoid this
 * Acceptance tests for key functionality
 * Extensive logging on security violations using Serilog which can be used by an operator to detect an attacker.
-Covers Account management, XSS, Form overposting, CSRF, unvalidated requests and forwards, content security policy reporting
+Covers Account management, XSS, Form overposting, CSRF, unvalidated requests and forwards, content security policy and http public key pinning violations
 * Forces user to change their password if their password has expired
 * Professionally pentested